The starting point

 Although we have no direct experience before we are born of the environment in which we will have to function, our brains are to some extent structured so that we are able to learn how to do so.
 A kind of BIOS and some specialised hardware but very little else.

-In his book “Descartes’ baby”, Paul Bloom [1] quotes some properties of the external world which appear to be built in to our brains at birth which are listed by Spelke 1994 [2].
+In his book “Descartes’ baby”, Paul Bloom [Bloom 2005] quotes some properties of the external world which appear to be built in to our brains at birth and which are listed by Spelke [Spelke 1994].

-• Cohesion: If a hand pulls at an object, babies expect the entire object to go off with the hand.
+• Cohesion: If a hand pulls at an object, babies expect the entire object to move with the hand.
 If it comes off in pieces then they are surprised showing an expectation that objects are cohesive.

 • Continuity: Imagine a stage with two vertical barriers separated in space.
 A small object, like a box, goes behind the barrier on the left, continues between the barriers, goes behind the barrier on the right and comes out on the other side.
 Adults see this as a single object and so do babies.
 Now suppose that the box goes behind the barrier on the left, there is a pause, and then the box emerges from the screen on the right, never appearing in the gap.
 Adults assume there are two boxes here, not one.
 Babies make the same assumption; they expect continuity.